 National Compliance Initiative: Reducing Significant Non-Compliance with National Pollutant Discharge Elimination System (NPDES) Permits

-The objective of this initiative is to improve surface water quality and reduce potential impacts on drinking water by assuring that all NPDES permittees are complying with their permits, not just industrial contributors.
-This NCI aims to reduce by half the national SNC baseline rate of 29.4 percent by the end of FY 2022, while assuring that the worst SNC violators are timely and appropriately addressed.
+The objective of this initiative is to improve surface water quality and reduce potential impacts on drinking water supplies by assuring that all NPDES permittees are complying with their permits.
+This NCI aims to reduce by half the FY 2018 national quarterly SNC baseline rate of 20.3 percent by the end of FY 2022, while assuring that the worst SNC violators are timely and appropriately addressed.

 This effort furthers the EPA’s FY 2018–FY 2022 Strategic Plan, which calls for measurable efforts to increase the environmental law compliance rate.

 During FY 2020, the initial year for implementation of this Initiative, the agency made significant progress on reducing significant violations of NPDES permits.
 The following are illustrative of the agency’s efforts in FY 2020 to improve water quality through this NCI: